 If you find a method isn’t working for you, then it’s okay to switch gears.
 Eventually, you will figure out the right one and you’ll know it’s right when you start achieving your personal finance goals.

 The bottom line

 Choosing a budgeting method is a personal choice.
 There is no right or wrong answer.
-The positive impact to your finances once you do have a manageable budget in place are worth the effort it takes.
+The positive impact on your finances once you do have a manageable budget in place is worth the effort it takes.

 Popular methods such as the zero-sum budget, the envelope system, or paying yourself first, have one goal in mind: get your money allocated correctly and used as a tool to achieve your financial goals.